-14. (1) There is an executive committee of the Council consisting of-

-- (a) the chairperson; - (b) the vice-chairperson; - (c) three persons appointed in terms of section 5(1)(a); - (d) a person appointed in terms of section 5(1)(b)(i); - (e) a person appointed in terms of section 5(1)(b)(iii); and - (f) a person appointed in terms of section 5(1)(b)(vii).
+- 14. (1) There is an executive committee of the Council consisting of- - (a) the chairperson; - (b) the vice-chairperson; - (c) three persons appointed in terms of section 5(1)(a); - (d) a person appointed in terms of section 5(1)(b)(i); - (e) a person appointed in terms of section 5(1)(b)(iii); and

-(2) The members of the executive committee contemplated in subsection (1)(c) and (f) must be elected by the members of the Council.

-(3) In the event that there is an equality of votes on any matter in which the executive committee is required to take a decision, the chairperson has a casting vote in addition to his or her deliberative vote.
+- Act No. 33, 2005 NURSING ACT, 2005 If) a person appointed in terms of section 5(1)(b)(vii).
+(2) The members of the executive committee contemplated in subsection (1)(c) and If) must be elected by the members of the Council.
+(3) In the event that there is an equality of votes on any matter in which the executive committee is required to take a decision, the chairperson has a casting vote in addition 5 to his or her deliberative vote.
 (4) The term of office of the executive committee is 20 months.

-(5) The executive committee may, subject to the directives of the Council, exercise all 30 the powers, other than a power referred to in Chapter 3, and may perform all the functions of the Council during periods between meetings of the Council, but does not have the power to set aside or amend the decisions of the Council, save in so far as the Council otherwise directs.

-(6) Any act performed or decision taken by the executive committee is binding unless, 35 on good grounds shown, it is set aside or amended by the Council at its next meeting.

-Other committees

-15. (1) The Council may from time to time establish such committees, including professional conduct committees and education committees, as it may think necessary to investigate and report to the Council on any matter falling within the scope of its 40 functions.

-(2) Each committee appointed in terms of subsection (1) consists of as many persons appointed by the Council as the Council may determine but must, except in the case of a disciplinary appeal committee referred to in subsection(4), include one member of the Council, who must be the chairperson of such committee.

-(3) (a) The Council may, subject to the provisions of subsection (4), delegate to any committee established in terms of subsection (1) or to any person such of its powers as it may determine.

-(b) The Council is not divested of any power so delegated and may amend or set aside any decision of such committee made in the exercise of its delegated power.

-(4) Despite subsection (1), the Council may establish an ad hoc disciplinary appeal committee consisting of-

-- (a) as chairperson, either a retired judge, retired senior magistrate or an attorney with at least 10 years' experience; and - (b) not more than two registered persons who have professional qualifications 55 that are the same as those of the person who is subject to the disciplinary proceedings.

-(5) A disciplinary appeal committee referred to in subsection (4) has the power to vary, confirm or set aside a finding of a disciplinary committee established in terms of subsection (1) or to refer the matter back to the disciplinary committee with such instructions as it may consider fit.

-(6) A decision of a disciplinary committee, unless appealed against, is binding from the date determined by that committee but if an appeal is lodged against a penalty of erasure or suspension from practice, such penalty remains effective until the appeal is 5 finalised.

-(7) Where a matter has been considered by a disciplinary appeal committee, its decision is binding from the date determined by the disciplinary appeal committee unless appealed against to the Council.
+(5) The executive committee may, subject to the directives of the Council, exercise all the powers, other than a power referred to in Chapter 3, and may perform all the functions of the Council during periods between meetings of the Council, but does not 10 have the power to set aside or amend the decisions of the Council, save in so far as the Council otherwise directs.
+(6) Any act performed or decision taken by the executive committee is binding unless, on good grounds shown, it is set aside or amended by the Council at its next meeting.
+Other committees 15 15.
+(1) The Council may from time to time establish such committees, including professional conduct committees and education committees, as it may think necessary to investigate and report to the Council on any matter falling within the scope of its functions.
+(2) Each committee appointed in terms of subsection (1) consists of as many persons 20 appointed by the Council as the Council may determine but must, except in the case of a disciplinary appeal committee referred to in subsection (4), include one member of the Council, who must be the chairperson of such committee.
+(3) (a) The Council may, subject to the provisions of subsection (4), delegate to any committee established in terms of subsection (1) or to any person such of its powers as it may determine. (b) The Council is not divested of any power so delegated and may amend or set aside any decision of such committee made in the exercise of its delegated power.
+(4) Despite subsection (1), the Council may establish an ad hoc disciplinary appeal committee consisting of-30 (a) as chairperson, either a retired judge, retired senior magistrate or an attorney with at least 10 years' experience; and not more than two registered persons who have professional qualifications that are the same as those of the person who is subject to the disciplinary 35 (5) A disciplinary appeal committee referred to in subsection (4) has the power to vary, confirm or set aside a finding of a disciplinary committee established in terms of subsection (1) or to refer the matter back to the disciplinary committee with such instructions as it may consider fit.
+(6) A decision of a disciplinary committee, unless appealed against, is binding from 40 finalised.
+(7) Where a matter has been considered by a disciplinary appeal committee, its - the date determined by that committee but if an appeal is lodged against a penalty of erasure or suspension from practice, such penalty remains effective until the appeal is - decision is binding from the date determined by the disciplinary appeal committee 45 unless appealed against to the Council.